-1) See also the "Fundamental Information about the Group" section of the Group management report in Aareal Bank Group's Annual Report 2017 for a description of the business model.
+&lt;sup>1) See also the "Fundamental Information about the Group" section of the Group management report in Aareal Bank Group's Annual Report 2018 for a description of the business model.

-Determining Materiality
+Determining materiality

-Continuous dialogue with our stakeholders has a very high priority for us.
-It helps to ensure we are driving forward the core topics material to a sustainable focus on the future, despite the dynamic market environment.
+Continuous dialogue with our stakeholders has a very high priority for us - it helps ensure we are driving forward the core topics material to a sustainable focus on the future, despite the dynamic market environment.

-As a result - and also because the requirements of the different stakeholder groups can change - we continuously review the results of the materiality analysis we conducted at the end of 2015/beginning of 2016.
-For example, we conducted 10 expert interviews of approximately an hour in the reporting period with members of the Supervisory Board, Housing Industry clients, an appraiser, a broker and an NGO, among others, and validated the relevance of our action areas throughout the Group.
-Our review focused on material issues within the meaning of section 289c (3) of the HGB, i.e. all information necessary for an understanding of the Group's development, performance and position, and of the impact of its business activities on the five aspects.
+As a result - and also because the requirements of our various stakeholder groups can change - we regularly update our materiality analysis; for example, we held discussions with internal and external stakeholders in the year under review to validate the relevance of our action areas and the topics allocated to them.
+Our review focused on material issues within the meaning of section 289c (3) of the HGB, i. e. all information necessary for an understanding of the Group's development, performance and position, and of the impact of its business activities on the five aspects.

 As a result, our sustainability management operations remain focused on the twelve action areas that are depicted in the materiality matrix1) and that are key to securing the Company's long-term success (GRI definition).
-The Profitable business model, Risk management and Client relationship action areas are critical here.
-However, the Attractive employer, Corporate integrity and Know-how management areas are also particularly relevant, especially in light of the change processes occurring as we implement our Aareal 2020 programme for the future.
 We assigned the material issues underlying the action areas in accordance with section 315c (2) of the HGB to the statutory aspects.
 The above-average positive scores we have received in established sustainability ratings confirm that we are addressing the topics that are relevant to our sector and our business model.